aishwaryaprabhat/redux-tutorial/README.md

 - Create react app `npx create-react-app redux-tutorial`
 - Install the redux package and react-redux, which helps to connect react and redux `npm install redux react-redux`

+## Store

+- Store is basically a storage for all the states of the whole app
+- A globalized state storage